libreForms/libreForms-flask/README.md

 ## Installation

+In most cases, the runtime commands below must be run with root privileges.

 ### Red Hat Enterprise Linux 8

-The following commands must be run with root privileges.

 0. install dependencies